ayush5harma/PixelFeatureDrops/README.md

-# P4XLProps
+# P5Props
-Magisk Module to enable google's latest pixel iteration software features listed below by spoofing the device as Pixel 4 XL (codenamed Coral).
+Magisk Module to enable google's latest pixel iteration software features listed below by spoofing the device as Pixel 5 (codenamed Redfin).
 The module spoof using latest coral's device fingerprint taken from https://git.rip/dumps/.
 Passes Safetynet (read Instructions at the end).
 ## Requirements: